ClaraBi/ticketsInformation/README.md

 # Todos Mini Example

-This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).
+### The 'title' input area is required, if not input value into it, the form won't be allowed to submit

-1. Download the project
+1. Download the project zipfile.
+Unziped the folder and put on desktop.

 2. To run this project, you need to install node envirment.

-### download node.js at `https://nodejs.org/en/`
+## download node.js at `https://nodejs.org/en/`

-3. Then go the terminal, and go inside the file folder cd `the file folder` run
+3. Then go the terminal, and go inside the file folder

+## example: `cd desktop/ticketsInformation-master`

+4. Install npm gloablly

+## `npm install -g npm`

+check if installed ready with `npm -v`

+5. install npm on local

-### `npm install`
+## `npm install`

-4. In the project directory, you can run:
+6. In the project directory, you can run:

-### `npm start`
+## `npm start`

-5. The server will run on localhost:3000.
+7. The server will run on localhost:3000.